LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes of caution:** Must match the label name specified in the program input parameter file, and any supplimentary files, such as the infrastructure file.

-### MDL (General)

-**Data type:** List

-**Default input:** [0.01]

-**Description:** Minimum detection limit of the screening method in grams per second.
-Probability curves or surfaces as a function of emission rate, wind speed, distance, etc. must be hard coded.

-**Notes on acquisition:** We recommend extensive controlled release testing under a range of representative release rates, distances, and conditions to establish detection limits.
-Given the amount of work required to collect this information, we recommend using historical estimates.

-**Notes of caution:** A single value for MDL is used here, although a parameter list could be used that defines a sigmoidal probability of detection curve.
-These are examples and with more experimental data, probability of detection surfaces can be generated that can estimate detection probabilities as a function of numerous relevant variables (e.g., distance, wind speed, emission rate, etc.)

-### MDL (OGI)

-**Data type:** List of floats

-**Default input:** [0.01275, 2.78e-6]

-**Description:** A list of parameters [_xₒ_, σ] that define the minimum detection limit of OGI.
-The two parameters define a sigmoidal Gaussian cumulative probability function as described in Ravikumar et al. (2018), where _xₒ_ is the emission rate (in grams per second) at which 50% of leaks are detected (i.e., median detection limit), and σ is one standard deviation of  _xₒ_.
-The probability detection of a leak with OGI is calculated using a signmoidal probability function:

-$$
-f = 1/{(1+exp(-k(log(x)-log(x_0))))}
-$$

-where f = is the fraction of leaks detected, _x_ is the emission rate in grams of methane per hour, _xₒ_ is the median detection limit (f = 0.5) and _k_ is the steepness of the sigmoid curve.
-Ravikumar et al. (2018) found that at 3 m _k_ =  4.9 g/hr +/- 3, and _xₒ_ = 0.47 +/- 0.1.
-However, detection limits were found to be an order of magnitude higher in the Zimmerle study.
-As such, LDAR-Sim assumes an _xₒ_ of 0.01275 g/s.
-For reasons listed below, we note that this is likely a conservative estimate.
-Also, this approach assumes a constant distance of 3 meters from camera to source.

-**Notes on acquisition:** We recommend extensive controlled release testing under a range of representative release rates and conditions to establish detection limits.
-Given the amount of work required to collect this information, we recommend using historical estimates.

-**Notes of caution:** Detection probabilities for OGI cameras have been shown to vary with operator experience, wind speed, scene background, and other variables.
-Estimates from Ravikumar et al. (2018) are experimentally derived but are likely low because (i) the OGI inspector knew where to look, (ii) measurements were performed over only 1 week of good conditions, (iii) OGI cameras were tripod mounted, and (iv) videos were analyzed by experts after data collection.
-Estimates from Zimmerle et al. (2020) are an order of magnitude higher, and likely closer to reality.
-However, this estimate applies only to experienced inspectors with over 700 site inspections under their belts, so the true median detection across all inspectors may be lower.
-Furthermore, the Zimmerle study for experienced inspectors could still represent an underestimate as (i) weather conditions were relatively good, (ii) OGI inspectors were participating in a formal study and were likely very focused, and (iii) many of the leaks were odorized.
-These results would therefore not include laziness, neglect, or missing of leaks from difficult to access areas.
-See Section 3.8 for more information on detection limits, including the use of single values or probability surfaces.

 ### max_workday

 **Data type:** Integer